GNithianandam/GNithianandam.github.io/README.md

 Developed and implemented swim training application to elevate the swimming experience through the seamless integration of MySQL and the .NET framework.
 This application serves as a comprehensive tool for swimmers, coaches, and fitness enthusiasts to meticulously record, analyze, and enhance their swim sessions.

+### Enhancing Wildfire Detection from UAV Imagery: A Transfer Learning and Data Augmentation Approach
+Technical Skills: MATLAB | MobileNetV2

+Implemented pre-trained deep learning model MobileNetV2 to realize transfer learning technique and data augmentation methodology to detect wildfires using UAV.
+The MobileNetV2 is trained and validated with the help of the MATLAB software's Deep Network Designer.